mdalai/self-driving-car-Extended-Kalman-Filter/README.md

 # self-driving-car-Extended-Kalman-Filter
 Udacity Self Driving Car Nanodegree Term2 Project 1
 ## Purpose
-**Main Purpose**: learn how to track car or biker around the self driving car with Lidar and Randar.
+**Main Purpose**: learn how to track car or biker around the self driving car with Lidar and Radar.
 Tracking means:
 * where the object is: **Position**.
 * and how fast the object is moving: **Velocity**.

-**In order to solve this problem I have to learn:**
+**To solve above problem we will use following techniques:**
 * Kalman Filter: the algorithm that serves for tracking the object.
 * C++: tracking process has to be fast.
 The prediction result has to respond in real time, so that car would not hit the object around.
 This requires a fast programming language C++.
-* How LiDar and Radar measure.
+* How LiDar and Radar measure the object.

-**Udacity Self Driving Car Extended Kalman Filter project exactly serves for this purpose.**
+**[Udacity](www.udacity.com) designed Extended Kalman Filter project in its Self Driving Car Nanodegree program for the purpose of grabbing above ideas and hand-on practice what have learned.**